Skip to main content

 • Clear a qualifying income.
 Most enhanced 5x–6x tiers open between £40,000 and £75,000 — for example Aldermore and Cumberland BS from £40,000, the big banks often from £75,000.
 Below that, 4.5x is your working cap.

 • Use a named higher-lending scheme.
-Nationwide's Helping Hand, Leeds BS Income Plus and similar products can reach 6x for eligible applicants without simply relying on a high salary.
+Nationwide's Helping Hand can reach 6x, and Leeds BS Income Plus reaches 5.5x from just £30,000 — routes that don't simply rely on a high salary.

 • Combine two incomes.
 Both salaries count towards the same multiple, so two people on £30,000 are assessed as £60,000 — which may itself clear an enhanced-tier threshold.